Arshiya28/Arshiya/AI Project.md

 Finally, we used the job recommendation model to recommend job positions to a job

-seeker.
-We first asked the job seeker to input their skills and preferences, which we used

-to generate a vector.
-We then used the same TF-IDF vectorizer used in clustering to
+seeker.We extracted the content and relevant information from a PDF version of the CV and preprocessed it just like we did with the

+training data.
+We then created a TF-IDF vectorizer and assigned labels to all the job postings using K-Means clustering.
+We calculated
-transform the job seeker vector.
-We then calculated the cosine similarity between the

-job seeker vector and each job posting vector.
-We recommended the job postings with
+the cosine similarity between the text of each job posting and the cluster label assigned to it.
+We displayed the top 30 job postings

-the highest cosine similarity scores to the job seeker.
+which has the highest cosine similarity scores to improve the accuracy of our results.

 **External Help/References**